-Trump Demands Full House Vote On Impeachment Before Complying With Lawmakers
+Trump Challenges House On Impeachment Vote.
+Pelosi: No Requirement For That

 Road ahead unclear

 Impeachment in the House, if it proceeds, would amount to the equivalent of an indictment for Trump, which would then necessitate a trial in the Senate over whether he keeps his office.
+Chief Justice of the United States John Roberts would preside, according to the Constitution.

 Republicans control the Senate, and Trump emphasized on Friday how much he expects that support to endure.